Never, Never Gonna Give Ya Up: Lisa Stansfield version

 In 1997, British singer, songwriter and actress Lisa Stansfield covered "Never, Never Gonna Give You Up" for her eponymous album.
 The song was released as the second single from Lisa Stansfield in Europe, Australia and Japan on June 9, 1997, and first proper single in North America on July 21, 1997.

 An accompanying music video, directed by Rocky Schenck, was also released.
 The song was remixed by prominent US producers: Frankie Knuckles, Mark Picchiotti, Hani, Steven Nikolas and Brendon Sibley.
-In February 1998, Knuckles won the Grammy Award for Best Remixed Recording, Non-Classical.
+In February 1998, Knuckles won the Grammy Award for Best Remixed Recording, Non-Classical at the 40th Annual Grammy Awards.
 "Never, Never Gonna Give You Up" reached number twenty-five on the UK Singles Chart and seventy-four on the Billboard Hot 100.
 It also peaked at number-one the Hot Dance Club Songs chart in October 1997 and number thirty-eight on the Hot R&B/Hip-Hop Songs chart.
 The song was later included on The Remix Album (1998) and Biography: The Greatest Hits (2003).

 In 2014, remixes of "Never, Never Gonna Give You Up" were included on the deluxe 2CD + DVD re-release of Lisa Stansfield.
 Additional remixes were featured on People Hold On ...
 The Remix Anthology (2014), including three previously unreleased: Frankie's Classic Club Mix, Franktified Off the Hook Dub and After Hours Mix.
-All was included on The Collection 1989–2003.
+All were included on The Collection 1989–2003.